Syracuse residents search for driver who destroyed mailboxes overnight - NewsBreak

 Police: Several people could face charges in Sandy package thefts

-SANDY — Police said they arrested three people Wednesday and several others could face charges after some porch thefts caught on doorbell video led to a key tip about the group's whereabouts.
-Chris Holland said he was at home around 8 a.m. when he heard a noise at the...
+SANDY, Utah — Police said they arrested three people Wednesday and several others could face charges after some porch thefts caught on doorbell video led to a key tip about the group’s whereabouts.
+Chris Holland said he was at home around 8 a.m. when he heard a noise...

 KSLTV